 To address the features above, the hemming is treated as a composite connection.
 This allows for separate paths between the hemming root and the adhesive of each region.

 Definition of element <hemming/>

-XML specification of <connection_1d/> with attribute label:
+An hemming connection is denoted by an element <hemming/>.
+This element is described completely by its attributes and nested elements.